mabdinur/starterprojectspring/README_FULL.md

 # Manual Instrumentation Starter Guide

 A sample user journey for manual instrumentation can be found here [lightstep](https://docs.lightstep.com/otel/getting-started-java-springboot).
-In tutorial one and two, we will create two spring web services using SpringBoot.
-We will then trace the requests between these services using OpenTelemetry.
-Finally, we will discuss improvements that can be made to the process.
+In tutorial one and two, you will create two spring web services using SpringBoot. you will then trace the requests between these services using OpenTelemetry.
+Finally, you will discuss improvements that can be made to the process.
 These improvements will be shown in tutorial three.

 ### Create two Spring Projects